Hampei/turducken/README.md

 - gem 'rturk', :git => "https://github.com/mdp/rturk.git", :branch => "3.0pre"
 - gem 'stateflow', :git => 'https://github.com/hampei/stateflow.git', :branch => '1.4.2'
 - A resque server, configured in the main app.
+  There should only be one worker handling the :rturk queue, this keeps the various events synced, and race-conditions to a minimum.
+- A cron job or resque cron service that calls TurduckenGetMissedAssignmentJob every few hours or so to handle any missed notifications from amazon.

 How to use
 ----------